SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 </tr>
 </table>

-As you can see, there’s no single fit solution for all the scenarios, but we could use a mix to achieve the desired behavior.
+As you can see, there’s no single fit solution for all the scenarios, but you can use a mix to achieve the desired behavior.

-For HTML inputs, we don’t have to do anything.
+For HTML inputs, you don’t have to do anything.
 The whitespaces are rendered properly there.

-For the text display controls, we could use either the white-space CSS property, or the Unicode characters.
+For text display controls, you could use either the `white-space` CSS property, or Unicode characters.

-In terms of OpenUI5, you would need to use formatters in order to display whitespaces in your applications.
-Here’s a sample page where it’s been demonstrated for different controls: \[Link to Demo Kit sample\]
+In terms of OpenUI5, you would need to use formatters to display whitespaces in your applications.
+Here’s a sample page where you can see how it's used for different controls: \[Link to Demo Kit sample\]